webmachinelearning/webnn/device-selection-explainer.md

 - Add a context creation option/hint (e.g. `accelerated: true`) for telling app preference for NPU and/or GPU accelerated ["massively parallel"](https://en.wikipedia.org/wiki/Massively_parallel) processing (MPP).
 Note that in [certain use cases](https://www.w3.org/2025/09/25-webmachinelearning-minutes.html) applications might prefer CPU inference, therefore specifying `accelerated: false` has legit use cases as well.
 - Add a context property named `"accelerated"` with possible values: `false` (for likely no support for neither GPU nor NPU), and `true` (e.g. fully controlled by the underlying platform which makes a best effort for MPP, yet CPU fallback may occur).
-- Add a context property named `"cpuFallbackActive"` that may be polled for detecting CPU fallbacks.
-In the future, depending on developer feedback, this may be turned into an event.

 The following Web IDL changes are proposed: